vsilaev/tascalate-instrument/README.md

     Class<?>[] value();
 }
 ```
 Now it's hot enough to see a solution!
-Unfortunatelly, this will put inevitable burden on library user, but there is no better way... anyway...
+Unfortunately, this will put inevitable burden on library user, but there is no better way... anyway...
 So, the solution provided by Tascalate Instrument.Emitter library is:
 1. The library provides the annotation `@AllowDynamicClasses` with `ElementType.MODULE` as a target.
 2. The `value` attribute of the annotation is defined as an array of classes, each extending `AbstractOpenPackage` class
 3. Library user must place a subclass of `AbstractOpenPackage` superclass in _every_ package where dynamic classes should be defined.
 The class may be final, it may be abstract, but it must be public.
 See next step.